-In the Third Age of Email Deliverability, many marketers are uncertain as to how to develop a long-term strategy for managing their inactive email subscribers—those that haven’t opened or clicked an email in a long time.
-While it’s tempting to want to boil down inactive strategies to a single operating principle, a more nuanced strategy is more effective.
+Not sure how to develop a long-term strategy for managing your inactive email subscribers?
+While it’s tempting to boil down inactive strategies to a single operating principle, a more targeted strategy is more effective.

 The question isn’t whether inactive subscribers have value.
 As a group, they certainly do.
-Rather the questions to ask are:
+Instead, the questions to ask are:

-- Which inactive subscribers are the most valuable and least risky?
+- Which inactive subscribers are the most valuable and least risky to the business?

-- And conversely, which are the most risky and least valuable?
+- And conversely, which are the most risky and least valuable to the business?

 - At what point do the deliverability risks associated with inactive subscribers outweigh the value they generate?